 “Despite its uniqueness, I feel as if each work I worked on was part of a single ongoing project, where the different processes are linked and related to each other in terms of their idea, materials or aesthetics, beyond the course of time and the function.”

 As a continuation of this line of thought, she founded OrdoñezWenzke in 2018 together with Nik Wenzke.

-Florencia has worked with clients and professionals, including MMCV, CCK, Remolino, Küche, Ximena Saenz, Pesqueira and Poster Café (London) among others.
+Florencia has worked with clients and professionals, including MMCV, CONSULTATIO, Remolino, Küche, Ximena Saenz, Pesqueira and Poster Café (London) among others.
 Working extensively on projects in the world of design both locally and abroad, she brings an aesthetic expertise to the studio that satisfies the most demanding creative standards.

 Nik Wenzke graduated in architecture from the Technical University of Darmstadt, Germany in 2007 and completed complementary studies at the Higher Technical School of Architecture of Madrid.

 Between 2004 and 2016 he gained experience at Nieto Sobejano Arquitectos in Madrid and Berlin, at Jasper Architects in Buenos Aires and at BKK Architects in Melbourne.